iFixit/formy/readme.md

 ## Field properties

-A field accepts these properties:
+A field object can have these properties:

 | Name | Type | Default | Description |
 | - | - | - | - |